DevOpsBootcamp/website/source/contributing-to-open-source.rst

 .. ifnotslides::

     There are a few things to look for when considering contributing to Open Source.
-Each project has it's own culture and community that you will become a part of if you contribute.
+Each project has its own culture and community.
 Make sure you want to be a part of that community keeping the following in mind:

 Elitism vs Nice-ism